 You see…

-This is not the “kind” of dog you want to get if you plan on leaving him or her alone in the house all day.
-Because these guys will get bored.
-And when bored, they’re going to think of all sorts of ways to entertain themselves, many of which are probably not going to be something that you would “approve” of.
+This is not the “kind” of dog you want to get if you plan on leaving them alone in the house all day.
+Because these guys will get bored, and when bored, they’re going to think of all sorts of ways to entertain themselves, many of which are probably not going to be something you would “approve” of.
+So unless you know that you will not be leaving your Field Spaniel alone for long periods or will be able to meet their exercise requirements, do yourself a favor and look for a more “relaxed” dog breed.

-A Field Spaniel when you are “right” for one is just asking for trouble!
+Because getting a Field Spaniel when you are “right” for one is just asking for trouble!

-The Field Spaniel dog breed is no exception to this rule.
-This is why if you do choose to purchase a Field Spaniel puppy or better yet adopt a Field Spaniel rescue dog, you’re going to want to make sure that you only work with a “reputable” dog breeder and be sure to ask plenty of questions about whether or not his or her dogs suffer from any of the following medical conditions:
+Every dog breed is prone to getting a health condition or two more than others.
+This is particularly true when you’re considering adopting a pure breed.
+Unfortunately, the Field Spaniel dog breed is no exception to this rule.
+This is why if you do choose to purchase a Field Spaniel puppy or, better yet, adopt a Field Spaniel rescue dog, you’re going to want to make sure that you only work with a “reputable” dog breeder and be sure to ask plenty of questions about whether or not their dogs suffer from any of the following medical conditions:

 - Ear Infections,